A ship owner’s guide to achieving cyber security

 - Cyber service providers develop security solutions for connected assets (e.g., cleaning stations, endpoint monitoring, encryption and IT/OT secured infrastructure)

-- Shipyards deliver compliant newbuilds and ensure the secure onboard integration of connected equipment
+- For all contracts signed after Jan 1st 2024, shipyards will deliver UR E26 compliant newbuilds and ensure the secure onboard integration of hardened connected equipment

 - Marine insurers determine the level of onboard cyber risk for inclusion in cyber security insurance policies